There are so many great packaged snacks for diabetes on the market, but you need to know what to look for!

 - Late July Organic Chia & Quinoa Tortilla Chips

 Best popcorn for diabetes

-Popcorn is naturally higher in fiber than other crunchy/salty snacks, but when flavorings are added like caramel or kettle corn, it’s important to pay attention to how much sugar is being added.
+Popcorn is naturally higher in fiber than other crunchy/salty snacks (making it a must on this list of best snacks for diabetes), but when flavorings are added like caramel or kettle corn, it’s important to pay attention to how much sugar is being added.

 - SkinnyPop Original Popcorn

 - Store brand popcorn with minimal oil and salt- I typically do most of my grocery shopping at Sprouts, H-E-B, and Costco.
 Both Sprouts and H-E-B have store brand popcorn options that are low in salt and oil with no added sugar.